khrj/volte-fix/README.md

 # Usage
 ## Using install.sh
-> Note: If you're not rooted, boot into TWRP, and mount system as r/w
+> Note: If you're not rooted, boot into TWRP, and mount system as r/w.
+Also keep in mind that some recoveries mount system as /system_root instead of /system.
+In that case, use install-system_root.sh

 Run